captn3m0/codechef/_problems/easy/HS08TEST.md

 ### Input

- Positive integer 0 < X <= 2000 - the amount of cash which Pooja wishes to withdraw.
+ Positive integer 0 &lt; X &lt;= 2000 - the amount of cash which Pooja wishes to withdraw.

- Nonnegative number 0<= Y <= 2000 with two digits of precision - Pooja's initial account balance.
+ Nonnegative number 0&lt;= Y &lt;= 2000 with two digits of precision - Pooja's initial account balance.

 ### Output